-HOURS OF PRO BONO LEGAL SERVICE COMPLETED BY THE CLASS OF 2021
+11,523 HOURS OF PRO BONO LEGAL SERVICE COMPLETED BY THE CLASS OF 2022

 "ONE OF THE REASONS I chose to attend FSU Law was the opportunity to strengthen my skills and become a civil rights and social justice advocate.
-I was drawn to the opportunity to get involved with PILC, specifically the Gender and Family Justice Clinic.
-The clinic allowed me to provide family law information to women in prison, create a legal empowerment project and work on a client's case.
+I was drawn to the opportunity to get involved with PILC.
+The clinic allowed me to provide family law information to women in prison, create a legal empowerment project, and work on a client's case.
 I also value FSU Law's student organizations for the multitude of guests they bring to campus for us to learn from-they continuously motivate me to be the best advocate I can be."